aws-samples/aws-saas-factory-bootcamp/Lab3.md

 <p align="center"><img src="./images/lab3/authentication.png" alt="Lab 3 Isolating Tenant Data Overview Authentication"/></p>

 In this example, you'll see that our product manager service is invoked from the UI with a request to get a list of products.
-You'll note that the token (acquired during authentication) is passed along here in the Authorization header of our HTTP request.
+The JWT token (acquired during authentication) is passed along here in the Authorization header of our HTTP request.
 This token includes data about the user identity, role, and tenant identity.
 While this token is valuable for conveying user and tenant attributes, it does nothing to control a tenant's access to resources. **Instead, we must use the data in this token to acquire the scoped credentials we need to access our DynamoDB tables**.

 The remaining bits of the diagram illustrate how these scoped credentials are acquired.
 Once our `GET` request comes into our product manager service, we'll make a `getCredentialsForIdentity()` call to Cognito, passing in our token.
 Cognito will then crack that token open, examine the tenant identifier and user role and match it to one of the policies that were created during provisioning.
 It will then create a **temporary** set of credentials (shown at the bottom) via STS and return those to our product manager service.
 Our service will use these temporary credentials to access DynamoDB tables with confidence that these credentials will scope access _by tenant id_.